Engineering

 The previously described concurrency and scheduling algorithm gives a good utilization of compute and memory for one CQ process.
 This makes it easy to scale vertically, but what about horizontal scaling?
 To be able to scale both vertically and horizontally, we designed CQ as stateless - i.e it doesn’t have any backend and it runs with just the right credentials and configuration file.
 This gives the ability for users to split configuration (for example configuration per account) and run CQ on as many nodes as needed without any need for orchestration.

-This gives a short walkthrough on the main design decisions we took in CloudQuery.
-If anything is of particular interest, feel free to reach out to us on GitHub or Discord and I’ll be happy to write a follow-up blog-post.
+This gives a short walk through on the main design decisions we took in CloudQuery.
+If anything is of particular interest, feel free to reach out to us on our Community, and I’ll be happy to write a follow-up blog-post.